Immunity to Change Facilitator's Workshop: How to Conduct the Immunity-to-Change™ Process

 *The Immunity-to-Change™ approach is specifically designed to help individuals, work teams, and organizations make those personal and collective changes that are most important to them-- but have proven resistant even to thoughtful plans and heartfelt intentions.
 The approach first generates a customized picture of something which is usually invisible—the way our current mindset produces exactly those behaviors which prevent progress on the goal we most want to achieve.
 This is the immunity to change.
 Once we see the real source of what has been preventing change, the approach guides us on a new path to accomplishing it.

-Who Should Attend Internal and external coaches in business and public sectors, independent consultants, human resource officers, corporate trainers, counselors and therapists who want to learn how to conduct a powerful process effectively and safely, with groups as small as one and as large as 800, directed to the diagnosis and overcoming of individual immunities.
+Who Should Attend Mental health professionals, internal and external coaches in business and public sectors, independent consultants, human resource officers, corporate trainers, counselors and therapists who want to learn how to conduct a powerful process effectively and safely, with groups as small as one and as large as 800, directed to the diagnosis and overcoming of individual immunities.
 (No prior familiarity with How The Way We Talk or Immunity To Change is necessary or assumed.)

 Program Outcomes Participants will learn: